Vegan Pho Soup

 - Bean sprouts

 - Place the onion and ginger face down on a baking pan and broil in the oven for about 10-15 minutes until charred on top.

-- Add the onion, ginger, star anis, cloves, cardamom, cinnamon stick, shitake and reishi to a pot on medium-high heat and let toast for 2-3 minutes until fragrant.
+- Add the onion, ginger, star anise, cloves, cardamom, cinnamon stick and shitake to a pot on medium-high heat and let toast for 2-3 minutes until fragrant.

 - Then add the vegetable broth, miso paste, soy sauce and coconut sugar and bring to a boil for 1 minute.